PCB Mechanical Design and 3D Modeling Assists With Board Design In Embedded Systems

 3D printing has come a long way since we used a home printer and magazine paper to etch our own homemade designs.
 There are printers out there that can already 3D print testable prototypes.
 The next logical step is printing full designs.
 Now, we’re not there yet, and probably won’t be for several years; however, when that day comes, you can kiss 2D design goodbye.
 PCB designers will have to master 3D modeling if they want to take full advantage of future 3D design capabilities.
 If you don’t start now, you may find mechanical engineers moving into future PCB mechanical design, just because they have the 3D design skills.
 Let’s avoid that nightmare and start learning 3D modeling now.

-Whether you’re prepping for a future full of embedded systems or 3D design, it’s time to start taking mechanical considerations for your Printed Board seriously.
+Whether you’re prepping for a future full of an embedded system or 3D design, it’s time to start taking mechanical considerations for your Printed Board seriously.
 That means collaborating more with MEs to be certain your PCB can withstand all the forces it will be exposed to.
 I suggest you go ahead and learn a 3D modeling program as well.
 Then you can make sure your PCB will fit into its ridiculously small enclosure yourself.
 You’ll also be ready to take advantage of full 3D design when it arrives.
 It’s time to become friends or at least acquaintances with the mechanical world.

-To enter the world of mechanics, you need good software to guide you.
-Altium’s CircuitStudio® is perfectly suited for the who’s ready to jump into this whole embedded system design thing.
+To enter the world of mechanics, you need good embedded software to guide you.
+Altium’s CircuitStudio®is perfectly suited for the who’s ready to jump into this whole embedded system design thing.
 With a wide array of cutting-edge features, will have you designing Printed Boards to go where no board has gone before.

 Have more questions about how to talk to mechanical engineers or on PCB mechanical design software?
 Ask an expert at Altium Designer for advice.